CNC Machine Controls are somewhat Generic as they can be Adapted to Different Machines by Changing Stored Parameters & Macro Programs

 Can't Supply Correct Data,

-Your Machine Tool is Now Scrap Metal.
+Your Machine Tool is Now SCRAP Metal.

 Typical Symptoms are 100 and 101 Alarm Error Code Messages on Control CRT Display.
 There is Sometimes a "Low Battery" Message on Display.